root-git/high-value-subscriber-analytics/README.md

-# Strategic Customer Targeting Analysis
+# Customer Analytics: Identifying High-Value Subscribers
 ## Overview
 This project analyzes a real-world consumer subscription dataset to identify high-potential customers for a subscription service.
 It involves data cleaning, exploration, and segmentation to provide insights for marketing and retention.